Dashboard overview — your shop at a glance

 Who it's for

-The Overview is the manager's home screen — the first thing you see when you sign in.
+Home is the manager's home screen — the first thing you see when you sign in.
 It's built for the owner or manager who wants a 10-second read on how the shop is doing: what's in progress, what's coming in, who's busy, and what needs attention today.
-Staff in other roles start on the Jobs board instead; the Overview is a Manager-only screen.
+Staff in other roles don't have Home in their nav; installers land on My Jobs and other roles open straight into the Jobs board as their home base.

 Where it fits

-Think of the Overview as the pulse monitor for the whole shop.
+Think of Home as the pulse monitor for the whole shop.
 It doesn't create or change anything — it pulls live numbers from across Wraptor (jobs, quotes, invoices, your team, your ink) into one screen so you can spot what matters and click straight into it.
-It's the lighter, everyday companion to Reports: the Overview answers "how are we doing right now?", while Reports answers "what do the trends and the money look like over months?"
+It's the lighter, everyday companion to Reports: Home answers "how are we doing right now?", while Reports answers "what do the trends and the money look like over months?"

 Overview